-To view the provisional classification of the “U18” World Championship, click here.
+To see the new classification of Race 2 of the Belgian round of the CIK-FIA World Championship, click here.

 Info CIK / © Photo KSP

 Matthew Graham (Zanardi) followed fellow Englishman Jake Dennis as the 2011 CIK-FIA “U18” World Champion in the second staging of the Event.
 It was a day of changing fortune for both of the top 2 contenders.
 Finland’s Pyry Ovaska (Maranello) the championship leader had a most disappointing Saturday but went into the Final with every opportunity to win the title.
 He started on the front row but made a slow start.
 Both Graham and Frenchman Anthoine Hubert (Sodi) made better starts and Ovaska was soon seen to be struggling.

 But Graham was not having things all his own way as Italy’s Antonio Giovinazzi (PCR), Denmark’s Martin Mortensen (Mach 1), and France’s Léo Roussel (Sodi) pressed forward.
 It was tight at the front but Graham made steady progress moving up to 3rd after 6 laps whilst Giovinazzi increased his lead.
 England’s Henry Easthope (Sodi) and Hubert had a good battle in 2nd and 3rd places until Graham eased by.
 As darkness descended Graham moved into 2nd place on lap 9 but Ovaska was dropping into the lower reaches of the top 20.

 With just under 2 laps to go Martin Mortensen passed Graham, but with Ovaska’s problems, this was not enough to prevent Graham from winning the title.
 ‘I was not certain I had won’ he said, ‘but when I saw my family hanging over the grandstand railing and waving and cheering, I knew I must be the champion’ he acknowledged.